 I’ve been with Care UK since December 2012.
 I actually transferred from working for Suffolk County Council when the home I was in was taken over by Care UK.
 I liked the values and support network that Care UK provides.
-I’ve worked my up from being a carer and have had some great opportunities, including being able to act as interim manager when the manager here, Marie, was called upon to work elsewhere for a little while.
+I’ve worked my up from being a carer and have had some great opportunities moving from Deputy Manager to Home Manager.

 I love seeing the differences – large and small – that our team makes to residents’ lives simply by building up relationships with them and their families.
 Each of us takes huge pride in making Mills Meadow a caring and supportive home with a family atmosphere, and I think it shows.

 I’ve worked in care since 2007.
 I started out as a care assistant and worked my way up the ladder.
 I joined the Care UK team at Mills Meadow in 2015 because it has a good reputation for delivering great care and for supporting its people.

 Mills Meadow is a lovely care home to work in.
 The team is friendly and supportive, and there’s a warm atmosphere here that everyone comments on.
 The icing on the cake for everyone was gaining our ‘outstanding’ CQC rating.
 It was recognition of the hard work and commitment that everyone gives every day.

 Outside of work I like to spend time with my family – and enjoy the occasional snowboarding holiday!

 A couple of years ago I did an art therapy course – it had been a goal of mine for a long time.
 I’m a big believer in the healing and wellbeing benefits for people of all ages of creating art.
 So, after I completed the course, I was determined to support residents to express themselves by creating artworks of their own.

 A huge highlight of my time at Mills Meadow has been the opening of our own art gallery in the home to showcase all the amazing artworks by residents.
 It was a proud day for me!